9 Etiquette Lessons Every Child Should Learn This Year

-When my sisters and I were young, my parents never expected perfection, but boy howdy, they expected politeness.
-From the time we were old enough to talk, they taught us the importance of minding our p's and q's, saying "yes ma'am" and "no sir," and treating others with kindness and respect.
-And they've expected us to mind our manners ever since.
-You're never too young, or too old, to be polite.
-Here, five etiquette lessons every child should learn.
+Southern parents may not expect perfection, but boy howdy, they expect politeness.
+From the time Southern children are old enough to talk, they're taught the importance of minding their p's and q's, saying "yes ma'am" and "no sir," and treating others with kindness and respect.
+And they're expected to continue minding those manners long after they leave the nest.
+After all, you're never too young or too old to be polite.
+Here, nine etiquette lessons every child should learn this year.

 You only get to make one first impression, and how you introduce yourself often determines the kind of impression you make.
 This lesson is essential as it's a three-for-one learning opportunity: Showing children how to properly introduce themselves teaches them first, to share their first and last names with their new acquaintances; second, to look that person directly in the eye when speaking to them; and third, how to give a good handshake (a firm, but gentle squeeze is the name of the game).

 It's no secret that young children don't have much of a filter, but it's important to teach them to accept gifts—even the ones they don't like—with a "thank you" and a smile.
 Teach them well, and it'll save you from serious embarrassment when they unwrap birthday socks from dear Aunt Linda…for the third year in the row.
 Once your children are old enough to write, buy them some stationery and teach them the art of the handwritten thank you note.

 While the pandemic has certainly given us a new appreciation for maintaining distance, it's always prudent to teach children to respect others' personal space: That means no hovering, no close-talking, and minding boundaries.